vinceliuice/Matcha-gtk-theme/README.md

 Matcha is a flat Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 This theme is based on Arc gtk theme of horst3180.
-Thanks horst3180 sincerely for his great job! horst3180 - Arc gtk theme: https://github.com/horst3180/Arc-theme
+Thanks horst3180 sincerely for his great job!

+horst3180 - Arc gtk theme: https://github.com/horst3180/Arc-theme

 ## Info

-### GTK+ 3.20 or later
+### GTK+ > 3.20
-- Update your gtk(gnome) version on Mint if you want use matcha on Linux Mint 18 or Ubuntu16.04.

-        sudo add-apt-repository ppa:gnome3-team/gnome3-staging
-        sudo add-apt-repository ppa:gnome3-team/gnome3
-        sudo apt-get update
-        sudo apt-get dist-upgrade

 ### GTK2 engines requirment
 - GTK2 engine Murrine 0.98.1.1 or later.